str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 Some other helpful notes:
 1. Your features and classify should be in numpy arrays where if the dataset is (_m_ x _n_) then the features is (_m_ x _n-1_) and classify is (_m_ x _1_)
 2. These features are continuous features and you will need to split based on a threshold.
+Consider different options for what this threshold might be.

 How grading works:
 1. We load **_part23_data.csv_** and create our cross-validation training and test set with a `k=10` folds.
 We use our own `generate_k_folds()` method.
-2. We classify the training data onto the three then fit the testing data onto the tree.
+2. We fit the (folded) training data onto the tree then classify the (folded) testing data with the tree.
-3. We check the accuracy of your results versus the true results and we return the average of this over 10 iterations.
+3. We check the accuracy of your results versus the true results and we return the average of this over k=10 iterations.

 #### Functions to complete in the `DecisionTree` class:
 1. `__build_tree__()`